 Lambton College gives students a superior experience by providing a high placement rating and networking opportunities that can lead to future employment.
 Students enjoy smaller class sizes and personal attention, especially during practical work experience where academic subjects are put into practice in a concurrent supervised field placement.
 Field placements require a police record check including a Vulnerable Sectors Check.

 Graduates leave the program with approximately 1,500 hours of field placement experience and are eligible to apply for membership and certification with the Ontario Association of Child and Youth Counsellors.
 Graduates also possess the knowledge and skills required to serve children, youth and families in education, residential, youth justice, hospitals, community and mental health environments.
-Lambton's graduates have an esteemed reputation, are well respected by their employers, and are sought after in communities beyond Lambton County.
+Lambton College's graduates have an esteemed reputation, are well respected by their employers, and are sought after in communities beyond Lambton County.

 O.S.S.D. or equivalent with: